Incoming Exchange Study

 - have two supportive forms of recommendation submitted on her/his behalf from faculty in her/his principal area of study with whom s/he has developed a working rapport within 12 months preceding the beginning of the proposed exchange semester;

 - submit a portfolio of recent work relevant to the exchange proposal.

-- A student who participates in Off Campus Study is required to return to the university and to register for at least one semester during which s/he will give a public presentation and submit a two-page typed summary.
+- A student who participates in Off Campus Study is required to return to the university and to register for at least one full time semester during which s/he will give a public presentation and submit a two-page typed summary.
 Credit will not be awarded for Off Campus Study until these requirements have been met.